wp-plugins/rs-head-cleaner/readme.txt

 == Description ==

 This plugin cleans up a number of issues, doing the work of multiple plugins, improving speed, efficiency, security, SEO, and user experience.
-It removes junk code from the HEAD & HTTP headers, moves JavaScript from header to footer, hides the Generator/WordPress Version number, removes version numbers from CSS and JS links, and fixes the "Read more" link so it displays the entire post.
+It removes junk code from the HEAD & HTTP headers, moves JavaScript from header to footer, combines/minifies/caches CSS & JavaScript files, hides the Generator/WordPress Version number, removes version numbers from CSS and JS links, and fixes the "Read more" link so it displays the entire post.

 = Features =

 * **Removes the Generator/WordPress Version number** from the HEAD section for security reasons.
 You don't want your WordPress version being visible because hackers can use it to attack your site.
 Even if you keep your site up to date, it still could be vulnerable to zero-day exploits.
 * **Removes Version numbers from CSS and JS** in the HEAD for the same security reasons you hide WordPress version.
 Will also improve site loading speed because removing version numbers from the CSS & JS links will allow browsers to properly cache these files, as well as helping your site code to validate.
+This feature improves your Google PageSpeed score.
 * **Removes junk WordPress code** from the HEAD of your site: **RSD link**, **Windows Live Writer Manifest link**, **WordPress Shortlinks** (also removed from HTTP Headers), **Adjacent Posts links (REL = PREV/NEXT)** as all are unnecessary, hurt your SEO and clutter your site code.
 * **Moves JavaScripts from the HEAD to the footer** section of your site for major speed improvements in page loading.
+* **Combines, minifies, and caches CSS and JavaScript files** for even better speed improvements in page loading.
 * **Fixes the "Read more"** link so it displays the entire post when you click, not just the part after the "#more".

+Several of these features work together to improve page loading speed and will improve your Google PageSpeed score and Yahoo YSlow score.
+Do a before & after test with GTMetrix to see what I mean.

 If you don't want the JavaScript to Footer feature, use [RS Head Cleaner Lite](https://wordpress.org/plugins/rs-head-cleaner-lite/ "RS Head Cleaner Lite") instead.

-For a more thorough explanation of what the plugin does and why you need it, visit the [RS Head Cleaner Plus plugin homepage](http://www.redsandmarketing.com/plugins/rs-head-cleaner/ "RS Head Cleaner Plus Plugin").
+For a more thorough explanation of what the plugin does and why you need it, as well as how to get the best performance results with it, visit the [RS Head Cleaner Plus plugin homepage](http://www.redsandmarketing.com/plugins/rs-head-cleaner/ "RS Head Cleaner Plus Plugin").

 == Installation ==